ipublic/civic-openmedia/README.md

-# Civic Open Media
+# Civic OpenMedia

-The Civic Open Media system enables government agencies to provide access to public information over the Internet in machine-readable form.
+The Civic OpenMedia system enables government agencies to provide access to public information over the Internet in machine-readable form.
 It's free, open source software written in Ruby on Rails and uses the CouchDB document-oriented database.
 The first release is planned in Q2 2010.

 ## Requirements